A necessary condition for generic rigidity of bar-and-joint frameworks in $d$-space: Introduction

-Laman \cite{L} characterized when a 2-dimensional generic framework is rigid (see also Lov\'asz and Yemini \cite{LY}).
-His characterization is based on the following concept.
-We say that a subgraph $H$ of $G$ is {\em $d$-sparse} if each subset $X$ of at least $d$ vertices of $H$induces at most $d|W|-{{d+1}\choose{2}}$ edges of $H$.
-Maxwell \cite{M} showed that being $d$-sparse is a necessary condition for the rows of $R_d(G)$ labeled by the edges of $H$ to be linearly independent.
-Laman showed that that this condition is also sufficient when $d=2$ and deduced that a 2-dimensional generic framework $(G,p)$ is rigid if and only if it has a 2-sparse subgraph with $2|V|-3$ edges.
-Since every linearly independent set of rows of $R_2(G)$ can be extended to a basis for the row space of $R_2(G)$, Laman's theorem implies that every maximal 2-sparse subgraph of $G$ has the same number of edges.
+Pollaczek-Geiringer \cite{PG} and subsequently Laman \cite{L} characterized when a 2-dimensional generic framework is rigid (see also Lov\'asz and Yemini \cite{LY}).
+Their characterization is based on the following concept.
+We say that a graph $G=(V,E)$ is {\em $d$-sparse} if each $X\subseteq V$ with $|X|\geq d+1$ induces at most $d|X|-{{d+1}\choose{2}}$ edges of $G$.
+Maxwell \cite{M} showed that being $d$-sparse is a necessary condition for the rows of $R_d(G)$ to be linearly independent.
+Pollaczek-Geiringer and Laman showed that that this condition is also sufficient when $d=2$ and deduced that a 2-dimensional generic framework $(G,p)$ is rigid if and only if it has a 2-sparse subgraph with $2|V|-3$ edges.
+Since every independent set of edges in $\scrr_2(G)$ can be extended to a base of $\scrr_2(G)$, Laman's theorem implies that every maximal 2-sparse subgraph of $G$ has the same number of edges.

-It is known that the condition that $H$ is $d$-sparse is not sufficient for the rows of $R_d(G)$ labeled by the edges of $H$ to be linearly independent when $d\geq 3$.
+It is known that the condition that $H$ is a $d$-sparse subgraph of $G$ is not sufficient for the edges of $H$ to be independent in $\scrr_d(G)$ when $d\geq 3$.
 Indeed it is not even true that all maximal $d$-sparse subgraphs of $G$ have the same number of edges when $d\geq 3$.
-On the other hand Cheng and Sitharam \cite{CS} have recently shown that the number of edges in any maximal $3$-sparse subgraph of $G$ does at least give an upper bound on $r_3(G)$.

-The purpose of this paper is to prove a result, Theorem \ref{upperbound} below, which extends the theorem of Cheng and Sitharam to all values of $d\leq 5$.
+On the other hand, Cheng and Sitharam \cite{CS} have shown that the number of edges in any maximal $d$-sparse subgraph of $G$ does at least give an upper bound on $r_d(G)$ when $d=3$.
+The purpose of this paper is to prove a result, Theorem \ref{upperbound} below, which extends Cheng and Sitharam's theorem to all values of $d\leq 11$.